-The Audit Committee of the Board has appointed Armanino LLP ("Armanino"), an independent registered public accounting firm, to audit the financial statements of the Company for the year ending December 31, 2020.
-Armanino has served as the Company's independent registered public accounting firm since 2018.
-Prior to Armanino's appointment, PricewaterhouseCoopers LLP ("PwC") served as the Company's independent registered accounting firm.
+The Audit Committee of the Board has appointed Ernst & Young LLP ("EY"), an independent registered public accounting firm, to audit the financial statements of the Company for the year ending December 31, 2021.
+EY has served as the Company's independent registered public accounting firm since March 2021.
+Prior to EY's appointment, Armanino LLP ("Armanino") served as the Company's independent registered public accounting firm for the fiscal years ended December 31, 2020 and 2019.

-Stockholder approval is not required for the appointment of Armanino, as the Audit Committee has the responsibility for selecting an independent registered public accounting firm.
-However, the Board is submitting the selection of Armanino to the stockholders for ratification as a matter of good corporate practice.
-In the event of a negative vote on the ratification of Armanino, the Audit Committee may reconsider its selection.
-Representatives of Armanino are expected to be present at the Annual Meeting and will have the opportunity to make a statement if they so desire.
+Stockholder approval is not required for the appointment of EY, as the Audit Committee has the responsibility for selecting an independent registered public accounting firm.
+However, the Board is submitting the selection of EY to the stockholders for ratification as a matter of good corporate practice.
+In the event of a negative vote on the ratification of EY, the Audit Committee may reconsider its selection.
+Representatives of EY are expected to be present at the Annual Meeting and will have the opportunity to make a statement if they so desire.
 The representatives also are expected to be available to respond to appropriate questions from stockholders.
+Representatives of Armanino are not expected to be present at the Annual Meeting or to be available to respond to appropriate questions from stockholders, and will not have the opportunity to make a statement if they so desire.